playcanvas/developer.playcanvas.com/docs/user-manual/scripting/esm-scripts.md

 :::warning
 Only import 3rd party code from a known and trusted source.
 :::
--->

 ### Bundling

-When you export a project that contains ESM Scripts, the entire project application is bundled together.
+When you export an ESM Scripts project your entire project is bundled together.
 The aim is deliver an optimized build of your project that gives a better loading experience for your end users.

 Bundling itself is a complex topic, and not one strategy fits all needs.
 However by default the bundling process will eliminate dead code and minify it's output.